Fort Breendonk: Daily life in the camp

 Upon arrival at the camp, new inmates were brought to the courtyard where they would have to stand facing the wall until they were processed into the camp.
 They were forbidden to move and any motion was severely punished.
 In the camp, punishment consisted of beatings, torture in the old gunpowder magazine, hanging or execution by firing squad.
 Inmates were forced to watch any executions that took place.
 The camp commander Lagerkommandant Philipp Schmitt was known to set his German Shepherd dog (called "Lump") loose on the inmates.
 His wife was also known to wander the camp, ridiculing the inmates and ordering punishments at whim.
 Severe and arbitrary beating occurred daily.

-During winter 1942–1943, after the German defeat at Stalingrad, it occurred more than once that inmates, mostly Jewish, were forced by the Flemish SS guards to enter into the extremely cold water of the moat and kept there with a shovel.
-The victims gradually sank or fell into the mud and most of them, after a struggle that could last for over 15 minutes, finally drowned.
+During winter 1942–1943, after the German defeat at Stalingrad, more than once inmates, mostly Jewish, were forced by the Flemish SS guards to enter into the extremely cold water of the moat, where they forced to stay by the guards wielding shovels.
+The victims gradually sank or fell into the mud and most of them, after a struggle that could last for more than 15 minutes, finally drowned.